Secretary of State and Business Entity Search Links by State

 Confirm the Registered Agent and Office Address

-The registered agent’s name and address are key for sending legal notices or verifying where official business correspondence is handled.
+The registered agent name and address are key for sending legal notices or verifying where official business correspondence is handled.

 Watch for Third-Party Websites

-Always use official government websites when conducting a business entity search.
+Always use official government websites when conducting an LLC search.
 Many third-party sites charge unnecessary fees or provide incomplete information.
 Bookmark the correct state pages and use them directly.

 Conclusion